webix-hub/gitbook-webix-jet/details/plugins.md

 });
 ~~~

-After the plugin name you are to specify the configuration of the plugin.
+After the plugin name, you are to specify the configuration of the plugin.

 ### 1. Default Plugins

 #### Menu Plugin

-This plugin simplifies you life if you plan to create a menu.
-The plugin sets URLs for menu option, buttons or other controls you plan to use for showing subviews.
-Also there's no need to provide handlers to restore the state of the menu on page reload or URL change.
+This plugin simplifies your life if you plan to create a menu.
+The plugin sets URLs for menu options, buttons or other controls you plan to use for showing subviews.
+Also, there's no need to provide handlers to restore the state of the menu on page reload or URL change.
 The right menu item is highlighted automatically.

 Let's create a familiar toolbar with a segmented button and use the plugin: